 Don’t give up your job to earn your degree – ours is one designed with busy professionals in mind.

 - During the school year, take online courses with monthly face-to-face meetings on PLNU’s ocean-side campus, the perfect place for biology students to appreciate the study of life.

 - Apply by May 27 for the Summer 2014 semester.
-The two 3-week classes will be Monday, June 23 and Mon., July 14.
+The two 3-week classes will begin Monday, June 23 and Monday, July 14.
 Summer is an ideal time to start the program!

 Have More Questions?